 Speaking about his work, B.A.
 Van Sise noted, “In a fifteen year career as a photojournalist, this has possibly been the single hardest assignment I have ever taken on.
 I chat with the subjects, listening to their stories, and I end up carrying part of their lives within me, after I leave.
 I was an elementary school teacher in a previous life, and many of the survivors were roughly the age of the first graders I used to teach, when they went through the Holocaust.
 Meeting these people, you realize: they were never children.”

-Starting April 21, 2020 – Yom HaShoah – we will be posting profiles of the survivors featured in Eyewitness on our blog.
-We look forward to sharing these wonderful portraits, and the histories of these survivors that show their strength, courage, and resilience.
+Starting April 21, 2020 – Yom HaShoah – the museum posted profiles of the survivors featured in Eyewitness on our blog.